certinize/certinize-api-gateway/.github/CONTRIBUTING.md

 ## Write Documentation

-zaique could always use more documentation, whether as part of the official zaique docs, in docstrings, or even on the web in blog posts, articles, and such.
+certinize-client-database could always use more documentation, whether as part of the official certinize-client-database docs, in docstrings, or even on the web in blog posts, articles, and such.

 ## Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/huenique/zaique/issues.
+The best way to send feedback is to file an issue at https://github.com/huenique/certinize-client-database/issues.

 If you are proposing a feature: